Barranquilla, Colombia

 People living in Barranquilla were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Barranquilla, it's important to pack lightweight clothing due to the city's tropical climate.
 Include items like shorts, t-shirts, and sandals, but also pack a few long-sleeved shirts and pants to protect against mosquitoes.
 Don't forget a good quality rain jacket, as Barranquilla can experience heavy rainfall.
 Pack a sturdy pair of walking shoes for exploring the city and surrounding areas.
 Also, include a hat, sunglasses, and plenty of sunscreen to protect against the strong sun.
 Bring your essential toiletries, but remember that most items can be purchased locally.
 However, if you have specific brands you prefer, it might be a good idea to bring them with you.
 Pack any necessary prescription medications, along with a copy of your prescription.
 It's also a good idea to bring a basic first aid kit.
 Don't forget your important documents, such as your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these documents.
 Pack a Spanish-English dictionary or phrasebook, or have a translation app ready on your phone.
 While many people in Barranquilla speak English, it's always helpful to know some basic Spanish phrases.
 Bring a power adapter for your electronics.
 Colombia uses Type A and B plugs, the same as the United States and Canada, but different from many other countries.
-Lastly, pack some entertainment for your downtime, such as books, a laptop, or a portable music player," said one expat in Barranquilla.
+Lastly, pack some entertainment for your downtime, such as books, a laptop, or a portable music player," commented one expat who made the move to Barranquilla.

 Where should I setup a bank account in Barranquilla?